vmware/kube-fluentd-operator/README.md

 * fluent-plugin-remote_syslog (1.0.0)
 * fluent-plugin-rewrite-tag-filter (2.2.0)
 * fluent-plugin-route (1.0.0)
-* fluent-plugin-s3 (1.1.10)
+* fluent-plugin-s3 (1.1.11)
 * fluent-plugin-scribe (1.0.0)
 * fluent-plugin-secure-forward (0.4.5)
 * fluent-plugin-splunkhec (2.0)
-* fluent-plugin-sumologic_output (1.4.1)
+* fluent-plugin-sumologic_output (1.5.0)
 * fluent-plugin-systemd (1.0.2)
 * fluent-plugin-vertica (0.0.2)
 * fluent-plugin-verticajson (0.0.5)
 * fluent-plugin-vmware-log-intelligence (1.0.0)
 * fluentd (1.4.2, 1.2.6, 0.10.62)

-When customizing the image be careful not to uninstall plugins that are used internally to implement macros.
+When customizing the image be careful not to uninstall plugins that are used internally to implement the macros.

 If you need other destination plugins you are welcome to contribute a patch or just create an issue.